TatsuyaAriizumi/Games/README.md

-- 👋 Hi, I’m @TatsuyaAriizumi.

-I am a junior at Waseda Univ.

-- 👀 I’m interested in Competitive programming, Simulation and Mathematics

-- 🌱 I’m currently learning Economics and Machine leaning

 # Caution!!!
 - This games requre that you have already installed "DxLib.h"
 - Please refer to https://dxlib.xsrv.jp/dxdload.html to download the library.